-Coordination with the US Department of Labor's National Farmworker Jobs Program (NFJP) grantees and other agencies and groups
+TWC will continue to coordinate efforts with the US Department of Labor's National Farmworker Jobs Program (NFJP) grantees and other agencies and groups.

-TWC entered a statewide memorandum of understanding (MOU) with MET effective January 31, 2014 and extended through February 28, 2023.
+TWC entered a statewide memorandum of understanding (MOU) with the NFJP grantee in Texas, MET, Inc., effective January 31, 2014, which has been extended through February 28, 2023.
 As the DOLETA designated grantee, MET operates NFJP in Texas.
 This MOU assists in establishing and demonstrating effective outreach coordination coupled with increasing registration activities by MET staff and ES staff.
 TWC and MET are revising the MOU to reflect WIOA language and support and improve coordination, joint outreach responsibilities, core programs, and performance accountability measures.